alifauzi14/Capstone-1/README.md

 # Shop Sale Program

 ## Context
 This project is an implementation of a shop sale program in Python.
 The program allows users to display a shop lists, so users as buyers can view and buy a product what the buyer wants.
 It is built with the aim of providing a list of products and how many stocks are available.
-So, this application has 2 main users, user as an owner shop that can using full CRUD features (Create / Read / Update / Deletes), and user as a buyer that can only using a part of the CRUD features (Create / Read / Update / Deletes).
+So, this application has 2 main users, user as an owner shop that can using full CRUD features (Create / Read / Update / Deletes), and user as a buyer that can only using a part of the CRUD features (only read and buy products).

 ## Business Tasks
 Business Tasks for this application is how to write an application so buyers can view and buy a product online without going to the store.